Holf/EnvVarInjectorHttpModule/README.md

 (I could create a NuGet package that does this, I suppose, maybe I'll get round to that...)

 And that's it!
-A genuinely two minute solution to all your Server-side to Browser Environment Variable needs.
+A genuinely two minute solution for all your Server-side to Browser Environment Variable needs.